sakthiveltsmr/create-a-ToDo-List/README.md

-### Creating a To Do List using HTNL,CSS and JavaScript.you can add and delete list by clicking add or close tap in display.
+### Creating a To Do List using HTML,CSS and JavaScript.you can add and delete list by clicking add or close tap in display.